 European Union Cuba Project European Union

-| Home Page | Contact Us | Links | Advertise | Jobs |
+Home Page | Contact Us | Links | Advertise | Jobs |

-| Classifieds | Events | Partners | Services | Editorials |
+Classifieds | Events | Partners | Services | Editorials |

-| Vaccines | Biotechnology had its beginnings in Cuba in the early 1980s when scientists from M.D.
-Anderson Hospital in Houston, Texas visited Havana.
-Discussions were held about new frontiers in biotechnology, esp. interferon.
-Cuba embraced biotechnology immediately in its quest to distance its GNP from complete dependency on commodities (sugar, nickel, tobacco, rum) and to venture into an arena, where if successful, would catapult Cuba into a select group of scientifically advanced (at least in biotechnology) nations.
+Vaccines | Biotechnology had its beginnings in Cuba in 1973 when scientists and physicians, including R. Lee Clark, M.D.(1906-1994), from M.D.
+Anderson Cancer Center in Houston, Texas visited Havana and held discussions about new frontiers in biotechnology, esp. the possible use of in viral infections such as dengue.
+Following the lead from Dr. Clark, Cuban scientists were sent to Finland to learn how to make interferon from white blood cells.
+By 1983, Cuba had embraced biotechnology immediately in its quest to distance its GNP from complete dependency on commodities (sugar, nickel, tobacco, rum) and to venture into an arena, where if successful, would catapult Cuba into a select group of scientifically advanced (at least in biotechnology) nations.
+R. Lee Clark, M.D.
 Cuban scientists not only visited Houston but also were sent to Eastern

 European countries and the USSR to learn as much as they could about new